raspberrypilearning/getting-started-scratch/en/step_10.md

 --- task ---

-Add code to your sprite to change the way it looks.
-Only make changes to your sprite if it makes sense.
-If you are already happy with the way your sprite looks, you can move on to the next task.
+Add code to your sprites to change the way they look.
 You can use these examples to get started:

 --- collapse ---
 ---
-title: Set size
+title: Set size of your sprite
 ---

 When you add a sprite to your project its size is set to `100` percent.
 This may be too big or too small for your project.